EbenOladutemu/Latest-9ja/content/posts/brymo-claims-to-the-nigerian-artiste-of-the-decade.md

 ---
-title: Brymo claims to the Nigerian Artiste of the Decade
+title: Brymo claims to be the Nigerian Artiste of the Decade
 subtitle: For real??
 category:
   - Music